Here are some answers to questions you may have….Photo of Tanalian Mountain by Laura Wilder-Combes.

 How long is the flight from Anchorage to Port Alsworth?
 It’s about one hour.

 What will I see on the flight between Anchorage and Port Alsworth?
 When you fly over the Cook Inlet look for beluga whales.
-Mount Denali is visible to the North on a clear day.
+Mount Denali is visible to the north on a clear day.
 Once you get to the Lake Clark Mountain Pass you’ll likely see the steaming Mt.
 Redoubt volcano and in the pass there are many glaciers and waterfalls to enjoy.
-You might also see bears, moose, bald eagles, beavers and other animals in the valley river bed.
+You might also see bears, moose, bald eagles, beavers and other animals in the river valley.

 How big is Port Alsworth?
 The population count was 159 at the 2010 census.

 What amenities are in Port Alsworth?
-The Lake Clark National Park & Preserve Headquarters, a few B&B’s, one seasonal restaurant and snack shack, and a church.
+The Lake Clark National Park & Preserve Headquarters, a few B&B’s, snack shack, and a church.
 And that’s about it.
 You will find nary a movie theatre, grocery store or stop light.

 What kind of jobs do people have in Port Alsworth?
 People work for LPA!
 But there are also several hunting and fishing resorts, a Christian church and Bible camp, K-12 public school, post office, Heal Our Patriots Lodge run by Samaritans Purse, and the Lake Clark National Park & Preserve headquarters.

 What do I need to bring?
 It depends on when you travel, how long you’re staying, and what you’ll be doing.
-Here’s a few suggestions…
+Here are a few suggestions…

 Spring/Summer/Fall: Layered clothing, rain/wind jacket, camera, bug spray, water & food.